With a large volume of data being available rapidly in the IoT devices and Mobility era, an effective Analytics System is required.

 Image Source: Link

 Layered Architecture might help you understand Big Data Solutions.
-The Multilayered Architecture is separated into layers, each performing a certain function.
+Each layer in the Multilayered Architecture performs a specific function.

 This distributed computing Architecture aids in creating a Data Pipeline that meets the varied criteria of either a batch or a stream processing system.
 This architecture comprises six levels that enable a secure data transfer.